Banana Cream Pie Cocktail

 Ingredients

-• 2 Teaspoons Simple syrup or enough to coat the rim of the glasses
+• 2 Teaspoons simple syrup or enough to coat the rim of the glasses

 • 6 Vanilla wafers crushed, for the glass rim

-• 120 Millilitres Cream liqueur 4 ounces
+• 120 ml cream liqueur 4 ounces

-• 45 Millilitres Banana liqueur 1½ ounces
+• 45 ml banana liqueur 1½ ounces

 • 2 Slices Banana for optional garnish

-• Whipped cream for optional garnish
+• whipped cream for optional garnish

 Instructions